totten/cxnapp-silex/README.md

  * Provide a different implementation of CxnStoreInterface.
  * Edit AdhocConfig.php to use the new CxnStore class.

-== Go live
+## Go live

 1. Deploy on a real web-server.

 2. Send a copy of the "metadata.json" to your point-of-contact at civicrm.org.

-3. Your POC will provide a signed an updated copy of metadata.json along with a signed certificate.
+3. Your POC will provide an updated copy of metadata.json with a signed certificate.
 This will be the official copy distributed to downstream sites.
 You should update your copy of metadata.json to match.

 4. Update your copy of metadata.json.